wgalbraith/280/docs_student/stats-exercises.md

 (b) What is the maximum range in the PHEV category?

 (c) What is the minimum range in the BEV category?

+(d) Report the standard deviation in each category.

+(e) Interpret the values you found for the standard deviation for each group.
+In other words, what are the values for standard deviation measuring with regards to the values in each category?

 ## 11 pH and Mercury in Florida Lakes